 Trained as an applied linguist, Mukhlis teaches in the area of grammar, linguistics, discourse, bilingualism and literacy.
 His current research interests include: childhood bilingualism and biliteracy, sociocultural approach to literacy learning in the home, school and faith settings, and pronunciation issues in the Malay language.

-Mukhlis has supervised MA and PhD students and has served as Higher Degree Internal Examiner of the Institute as well as External Examiner of the National University of Singapore and the University of Malaya.
-He has also served as Reviewer for a number of internationally refereed journals and is currently an Associate Editor of Asia Pacific Journal of Education.
+Mukhlis conducts workshops for teachers on Action Research and Bilingual Teaching Methods.
+He supervises MA and PhD students and has served as NIE’s Higher Degree Internal Examiner as well as External Examiner for local and overseas universities.
+He has also served as Associate Editor of Asia Pacific Journal of Education, Co-editor of Jurnal Pendidikan Awal Kanak-kanak, and Reviewer for a number of internationally refereed journals.

 Mukhlis’ public service roles include serving as: Member of Singapore National Translation Committee and Head of Malay Resource Panel of the Committee, MCI; Member of Advisory Panel on Parenting, MSF; Member of Research Panel, Lee Kuan Yew Fund for Bilingualism (LKYFB), MOE; and Member of Community of Mentors of the Postgraduate Certificate in Islam in Contemporary Societies programme, MUIS.
 He has previously served in the Project Evaluation Committee of the LKYFB, the Malay Language Curriculum and Pedagogy Review Committee (2005), and the Malay Language Review Committee (2010), of MOE.